 Photography and videography are important pieces for making your communications more interesting and effective in reaching your audience.
 Photography shows the personality of your unit and whenever possible, photos of our students, faculty, and staff should be used.
 Penn State’s brand manual talks about what makes a strong photo.

 - Where to find photos

 Take them yourself.
 The best way to ensure you have the right to use a photo is to take the photo yourself.
 You don't need fancy equipment if you are taking photos for social media or web use.
 Ensure you have good lighting and you have consent from the individuals you are photographing.

 Contact our office to take them.
 The Student Affairs Communications and Marketing office is available to take photos.
 Submit a project request form to schedule services.
 Our office also keeps a library of past photos available for use.

 Contact our office for other options.
 We have access to a library of general Penn State photos as well as stock photos we can browse for you depending on your need.
 Do not use photos found online unless you are positive about the usage rights.
 Some free stock photo options are listed below.

 - Videography & Video Requests

-- All videos created by Student Affairs units must be branded with an end slide that includes the appropriate wordmark and website URL.
+- All videos created by Student Affairs units, with the exception of social media posts, must be branded with an end slide that includes the appropriate wordmark and website URL.

 - All videos created by Student Affairs units for use on the website MUST be housed on the Student Affairs YouTube page.
 Please contact the Communication Manager to upload your video.